Bent Karlby Ergo Pendant Lamp

 A. Schrøder-Kemi A/S was a chemistry and plastics factory founded by Anton Schrøder (1926-2014) in 1963 and located in Juelsminde, Denmark.

 Only in the late 1960s the company started to produce lights under the ASK Belysninger name.
 The lighting production ended in 1978.
 The name A. Schrøder-Kemi A/S changed into Schrøder-Plast A/S and after a merger with 3 other companies it is called SP Moulding A/S, part of the SP Group A/S, the name it still uses today.

 Bent Karlby was a Danish architect and designer born in Århus, Denmark in 1912.
 He joined the Danish resistance movement during the Second World War but fled to Sweden in 1943.
 A year later he started his own studio in Stockholm and became a member of the Architects’ Association.

-He designed this light, together with some other lamps in 1971, all made in plastic (acrylic).
-His most famous lights are the Ergo and the Pan pendant light for ASK Belysninger.
+He designed this pendant lamp, together with some other lamps in 1971, all made in plastic (acrylic).
+His most famous lights are the Ergo and the Pan pendant lamp for ASK Belysninger.
 Bent Karlby passed away in 1998.